 Today, the Rockefeller Center is still the perfect place for photography lovers.
 Top of the Rock is entirely outdoors, so you can take beautiful pictures of your surroundings (including the Empire State Building) without interfering glass windows.
 Architecture lovers will also have a good time, because the construction of the observation deck creates the impression of being on the top deck of a 1930s ocean liner.

 Although Top of the Rock is not the highest of the city's viewpoints, its location between most New York skyscrapers offers many advantages.
 You will have the feeling of being "right in the middle of it all" and being able to literally touch the surrounding buildings.
-In addition, it is never too crowded, as Top of the Rock stretches over three levels.
+The North side of Rockefeller Center offers a magnificent view of Central Park.
+Be sure to visit the viewing platform before sunset, as the park is not illuminated at night.

 Our tip